e-hat/e-hat.github.io/_drafts/plume-syntax.md

 Of course, the `else if` and `else` blocks are optional.
 Note that the expressions used here must return a boolean result, or else you'll get a cheerful type error.

+Also note that parentheses around the condition expression are unnecessary.

 ### Expressions
 Expressions are statements that return values.
 You'll see that there is usually an analogous declaration for each expression, so you've already read about most